 So as you can see, it is super easy to use this simulator here in conjunction with PowerX Optimizer.

-You can now change the orders that you do have in the market here, so you can change them to a different price by clicking the little edit sign right there on the right.
+After you enter orders, you can now change the open positions that you do have in the market here, so you can change them to a different price by clicking the little edit sign right there on the right.

-So you see exactly what you have right now, what you bought, you have the working orders, you have the filled orders here and now, if you want to cancel an order, if you would change any working orders, for example, if you want to change your stop loss, you just click on the edit here and change it to any value that you want.
+So you see exactly what open positions you have right now, what you bought, you have the working orders, you have the filled orders here and now, if you want to cancel an order, if you would change any working orders, for example, if you want to change your stop loss, you just click on the edit here and change it to any value that you want.

 By the way, the right way to move your stop loss is always closer to your entry price, never away.
 Never, ever give a trade more room, it usually ends in disaster.

 This is how this trading simulator works.
-First of all, why do you need a simulator?
+So why do you need a simulator?
 To first test your trading strategy to see if you understand the rules, and to see if the trading strategy works.
 Finding all this out by can practice buying and selling securities boosts your confidence, giving you more courage to actually go out and trade.
 And that’s exactly what we do here with PowerX Optimizer and TradingView.
 It’s a great system.

 You can set up your TradingView account for paper trading in three easy steps: